-Living with dementia can be difficult and challenging, both for your elderly loved one and their friends, family and carers.
-No two people will experience the same symptoms, and the disease doesn’t follow a clear progression, which makes it difficult to anticipate exactly how your relative will be affected over the coming weeks, months or years.
+Living with dementia can be challenging for both the person experiencing symptoms, and those closest to them.
+No two people will experience the same symptoms, and the disease doesn’t follow a clear progression, which makes it difficult to anticipate exactly life will change over the coming weeks, months or years.

 With elderly care at home becoming an increasingly popular option for many families, it’s important to understand the impact of a dementia diagnosis and plan accordingly.

 From improving lighting and labelling essential items to installing alarms and assistive technologies, there are numerous ways in which a home can be adapted to provide a safer and more comforting environment.

 What is important to people with dementia living at home?

 Living at home can help give people with dementia more independence, for as long as possible – it means they can continue their preferred routine, see friends and family whenever they like, and keep up with hobbies and activities which may be more difficult in care homes, such as gardening or collecting.

 Remaining in a familiar environment may help manage confusion or agitation too.
 The home can prompt positive memories, and the familiar sights, smells, and noises may have a comforting effect and support a better quality of life, as their condition progresses.

 How can I make my home more dementia friendly?